1. SPI Bus Overview

 - No hardware slave acknowledgment (the master could be "talking" to nothing and not know it)

 - Does not support a multi-master architecture

-- Only handles relatively short distances (meant for on-PCB communication mostly)
+- Only handles relatively short distances (typically intended for on-PCB communication)

 7. Browse, Download and Share SPI Device Drivers and FPGA IP